 If a company pays out more in dividends than it earned, then the dividend might become unsustainable - hardly an ideal situation.
-Crescent Point Energy has a low and conservative payout ratio of just 6.0% of its income after tax.
+Crescent Point Energy paid out just 10% of its profit last year, which we think is conservatively low and leaves plenty of margin for unexpected circumstances.
 Yet cash flows are even more important than profits for assessing a dividend, so we need to see if the company generated enough cash to pay its distribution.
-The good news is it paid out just 11% of its free cash flow in the last year.
+It paid out 19% of its free cash flow as dividends last year, which is conservatively low.

 It's positive to see that Crescent Point Energy's dividend is covered by both profits and cash flow, since this is generally a sign that the dividend is sustainable, and a lower payout ratio usually suggests a greater margin of safety before the dividend gets cut.

 Stocks in companies that generate sustainable earnings growth often make the best dividend prospects, as it is easier to lift the dividend when earnings are rising.
 Investors love dividends, so if earnings fall and the dividend is reduced, expect a stock to be sold off heavily at the same time.
 That's why it's comforting to see Crescent Point Energy's earnings have been skyrocketing, up 41% per annum for the past five years.
 Crescent Point Energy earnings per share have been sprinting ahead like the Road Runner at a track and field day; scarcely stopping even for a cheeky "beep-beep".
 We also like that it is reinvesting most of its profits in its business.'